LAN security options for the server:

 - Network not (even indirectly) connected to the internet.

-- Network with no Microsoft Windows devices only indirectly connected to the internet:
+- Network with only auto upgraded devices only indirectly connected to the internet:

 - Encrypted VPN or better yet a ssh tunnel (use with keys will prevent MITMA from a spoofed wifi or an untrusted ISP or government).